styalai/xLSTM-pytorch/README.md

 A easy to use and efficient implementation of xLSTM.

 ## INFO
-I am sorry for the potencial mistakes on my docs because I am French and and don't speak english very well. <br>And if you like this repository put a star</br>.
+I am sorry for the potencial mistakes on my docs because I am French and and don't speak english very well. <b>And if you like this repository put a star.</b>

 ## Installation
 ```python